DASHANANT/ML_Algorithms/NaiveBayes/Readme.md

 - Step 2: Create Likelihood table by finding the probabilities
 - Step 3: Now, use Naive Bayesian equation to calculate the posterior probability for each class.
         The class with the highest posterior probability is the outcome of prediction.

-Why naive Bayes called NAive?
+Why naive Bayes called Naive?
 -------------------------------
 Beacuse it assumes conditional independence of features